kl/SearchAnywhere/README.md

 ```

 * Run the tests: `cd anlocate && cargo test`
-* Build all native libs and copy to jniLibs dir: `./gradlew copyAnlocateLibs`
+* Build all native libs and copy to jniLibs dir: `./gradlew buildAnlocateLibs`